 Location, Location

-Whether your pantry is going to be in a room or a closet, or simply integrated into your kitchen cabinets, it needs to be well ventilated.
-It should be as dark and cool as possible to preserve food items.
-The right storage can transform any nook into a high-performing pantry and bi-folding, sliding, or pocket doors work in the narrowest of spaces.
-If you are able to convert your cellar then you can have a pantry fitting of Aladdin’s cave, and utilize the space to store food and other seasonal kitchen items, and even include wine cellar storage!
+Whether the pantry is going to be a room, a closet, or simply integrated into your kitchen cabinets, it needs to be well ventilated.
+It should be as dark and cool as possible to preserve food.
+The right storage can transform any nook into a high-performing pantry, and bi-fold, sliding, or pocket doors work in the narrowest of spaces.
+If you can convert a cellar into pantry storage, you can store food, seasonal kitchen items, and even include wine cellar storage.

 Access

-When you enter your pantry, it helps to have everything easily visible.
-Open shelving is ideal for this and shelves that are adjustable can store items of varying height.
-Shelf inserts are also perfect for doubling storage capacity.
-Why not include pull-out drawers for cans and small appliances and roll-out shelves to access all items easily?
-Tray dividers let you store flat items such as platters and cutting boards side-by-side, but avoiding piling them high.
+When you walk into the pantry, it helps to have everything visible.
+Open shelving is ideal, and adjustable shelves let you store items of varying height.
+Shelf inserts double storage capacity.
+Pull-out drawers for cans and small appliances and roll-out shelves let you access items easily.
+Tray dividers store flat items like platters and cutting boards on edge instead of in piles.

 Closed Storage

-Some closed storage is also good for keeping food such as spices, which are affected by light.
+Some closed storage is good for spices and other items affected by light.
 Airtight, opaque containers are essential if your spices are out in the open.
-There are many spice racks available to suit your space.
-You can have lazy susans, pull down racks, magnetic strips for metal containers, or customized spice cabinet or drawer accessories.
-Dry edibles such as rice or pasta should be stored in clear containers so you can see at a glance how much you have.
-Make sure you label them with the expiry date and keep them cool and in a dark place in your pantry.
+Many spice rack styles work: lazy Susans, pull-down racks, magnetic strips for metal containers, customized spice cabinets or drawers.
+Dry goods like rice and pasta should be stored in clear containers so you can see how much you have at a glance.
+Label them with expiry dates and keep them in a cool, dark spot.

 Make Use of Space

-If you have a large pantry then include storage for all your larger countertop appliances, so they can be stowed away, and you have more workspace.
-Gadgets that you rarely use, and seasonal items, can all be given a home on higher shelving.
-When barbecue season or Thanksgiving come around you have what you need in a designated space instead of moving things around your kitchen throughout the year.
-Things that you use more frequently can be stored together in your pantry.
-Baking essentials or treats could be kept in a basket or on a trolley that you can take in and out of your kitchen any time.
-If you don’t have the space to design a separate pantry then go for pantry storage solutions as part of your kitchen remodel, with customized storage accessories within your kitchen cabinets.
-Voila, a tailor-made integrated pantry!
+If you have a large pantry, include storage for larger countertop appliances so they can be stowed away and free up workspace.
+Rarely used gadgets and seasonal items go on higher shelves.
+When barbecue season or Thanksgiving comes around, you have what you need in a designated space instead of moving things around the kitchen all year.
+Frequently used items can be stored together: baking essentials in a basket, or on a trolley you can roll in and out.
+If you don't have space for a separate pantry, go for pantry storage solutions as part of your kitchen remodel, with customized storage accessories within your cabinets.
+We dig into broader kitchen storage in our kitchen storage guide.

-Since your pantry needs to have as little natural light as possible for food storage, you will need to include strong lighting to see everything.
-Wiring electric lighting can be done during a kitchen remodel as part of your overall kitchen design lighting plan.
-Make sure you turn the lights off when exiting the pantry, or better yet install sensor lights that switch off automatically.
+Since the pantry needs little natural light for food storage, include strong electric lighting.
+Wiring can be done as part of your overall kitchen lighting plan during the remodel.
+Sensor lights that switch off automatically are a smart addition.

 Put Your Own Stamp On It